SPNN Annual Celebration!

 SPNN is a community media and technology center that provides the tools and training for youth, adult, and nonprofits to use media and technology to tell stories and gain job skills.
 We have 35 AmeriCorps members in nonprofits, libraries, and workforce centers around the Twin Cities metro area.
 We partner with organizations to create studio programs.
 Through our programs and classes we help youth and adults learn media making skills.
 There are many ways you can be involved with SPNN, find the way that is right for you!

 To request equipment fill out this webform.
 If you are having trouble filling out the webform please email the Media Center team with your request.
 Please view our updated policies regarding equipment check out and returns.

 Youth 14-24 can learn podcasting, video production, and about careers in media by becoming a part of SPNN Youth.
-Learn cameras, editing, and create your own media in our Media Center, learn about careers in media and podcasting by joining our speaking of youth podcast group.
+Find the right program for you.

 SPNN receives grant from National Endowment for the Arts